PhD Handbook

 Students should be continuously enrolled in courses, research or dissertation hours, for fall and spring semesters.
 Students who are not continuously enrolled may be discontinued from the PhD program pending Program Director or PhD Committee review.
 Students who do not plan to enroll for a regular semester must apply for a leave of absence as explained above under Enrollment Status & Program Time Constraints.

 “Continuous enrollment” for PhD students who have passed their dissertation proposal defense (i.e., candidates) requires enrollment in the fall and spring semesters but not necessarily during the summer.
 Candidates should consult with their advisors and the program director to determine whether any other policies require them to enroll during the summer.
-Graduate Studies policy on enrollment post-comprehensive oral exam is on the policy website.
+Graduate Studies policy on enrollment post-comprehensive oral exam is on the policy library.

 Annual Evaluation of Student’s Progress